|Activity||Ruby Valley Trek|

 Though plenty of non-veg items will be available, we won’t recommend any of them because the meat in such places may not be healthy during the trek.
-As suggested by experts, it is best to avoid alcohol, caffeinated drinks, hot chocolate, dairy and cheesy items in such high elevation treks.
+As suggested by experts, it is best to avoid alcohol, caffeinated drinks, hot chocolate, dairy, and cheesy items in such high elevation treks.

 All personal bills (Alcoholic Drinks, Hot and Cold Drinks) in tea houses/ lodges or in cafe except standard meals mentioned (including Breakfast, Lunch, Dinner with seasonal fruits) are excluded from the package.

-Best Time to Trek
+Best Time To Ruby Valley Trek

 The weather is one of the most important factors to look at when deciding to trek to The Ruby Valley Trek.
-It is best suited to trek during the spring, summer and autumn.
-During the winters and monsoon, it becomes difficult to trek due to strong winds, storms and slippery trails.
+It is best suited to trek during the spring, summer, and autumn.
+During the winters and monsoon, it becomes difficult to trek due to strong winds, storms, and slippery trails.